google18/clang-tools-extra/docs/clang-tidy/checks/modernize-use-auto-for-range.rst

 modernize-use-auto-for-range
 ============================

-This check suggest using ``auto`` type specifier on variable declartion within range based loops.
+Check suggests using ``auto`` type specifier on variable declartion within range based loops.
 Type specifier ``auto`` will automatically deduce the type as being ``std::pair<const KeyValue, ValueType>`` as opposed to the often assumed ``std::pair<KeyType, ValueType>``.